KernFerm/BubblesTheDev-WebBrowser/ARCHITECTURE.md

 * Music Player opt-in and chosen folder
 * per-site permission settings

-Separate from the main browser-state store, installer builds can also use `%APPDATA%\BubblesTheDev Web Browser\update-preferences.ini` to record whether the install selected `Automatic updates` or `Manual updates only`.
+Separate from the main browser-state store, installer builds can also use `%APPDATA%\BubblesTheDev Web Browser\update-preferences.ini` to record installer-managed update metadata such as:

+* whether the install selected `Automatic updates` or `Manual updates only`
+* the tracked install directory
+* the install drive root
+* the detected install drive type
+* the local install ID used by the managed update flow

 Persisted browser state is compressed before it is written to disk.
 When Electron safe storage is available, the compressed payload is also encrypted with OS-backed protection.